$10,000, $20,000, $50,000…

 What does one lost deal cost you?

 Relative to other popular 21st century industries (e-commerce, info product selling, affiliate marketing, etc) real estate is unforgiving.
 In many of those other industries, one lost deal might amount to $10 or $1,000 lost.
-But in real estate, players tackle each other on pavement…
+But in real estate, players tackle each other on the pavement…

 Without knee pads…